essential-contributions/pint/docs/specs/src/contracts/contracts.md

 A Yurt contract contains the following items:

 1. A list of storage variables that define persistent state required by the contract.
-2. A list of contract methods.
+2. A list of contract messages.

 For example, here's how an ERC20 Yurt contract might looks like: